ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 905.67 kB
 ```

 Indeed, the second plot takes less size on the disk!
 So this strategy works by using the strength (and weakness) of ggplot2 objects and tidying up the local environments before generating the plot.
-Of course our toy example only show a reduction of around 20 kB, but as I said above, if your plotting function requires a lot of data wrangling, this gain can be substantial.
+Of course our toy example only shows a reduction of around 20 kB, but as I said above, if your plotting function requires a lot of data wrangling, this gain can be substantial.
 With this trick you can reduce the file size of your targets workflow and the speed at which your saved plot objects load.

 ### Pros